01 of 09

 As you did on the knit side, change colors as shown on the chart (remember to work from left to right on this row).
 Again, pick up the new yarn from underneath the old yarn.Continue to 7 of 9 below.

 07 of 09

 Continue on the chart and change colors when needed.
 With each new row, you'll see the pattern starting to show up.

 Pay attention to the tension, and make adjustments as you go.
 Remember, if this is your first swatch, it may not be perfect, which is why practice is important.Continue to 8 of 9 below.

 On the purl side, you can't really see how the pattern is forming because of all the strands.
 If you're working a complicated pattern or just want to check up on how you're progressing, flip the work over periodically so you can see the knit side to make sure everything looks good.Continue to 9 of 9 below.

 Finishing a Fair Isle Project

-Now that you know the basics of knitting and purling in the stranded knitting style, simply continue to follow the chart, changing colors as needed and as described earlier.
+Now you know the basics of knitting and purling in the stranded knitting style.
+Continue to follow the chart, changing colors as needed and as described earlier.

-The most important thing to remember is to keep those floats loose—blocking will not solve a problem caused by really tight floats.
+The most important thing to remember is to keep the floats loose.
+Blocking helps even things out, but it won't solve a problem caused by very tight floats.

-When you're done working the Fair Isle or colorwork section of a project, there might be more knitting in the background color to be done.
-If that's the case, simply cut the contrasting color yarn, leaving a tail to be woven in later, and continue knitting as normal.
+When you finish the Fair Isle or colorwork section of a project, there's often more knitting in the background color.
+If that's the case, cut the contrasting color yarn, leaving a tail to weave in later, and continue knitting as normal.